Unsupervised Video Domain Adaptation for Action Recognition: A Disentanglement Perspective: Experiments

 \textbf{Ablation Study}.
 We now analyze the effectiveness of each loss term in Eq.~(\ref{overall_loss}).
 We compare with four variants of \textit{TranSVAE}, each removing one loss term by equivalently setting the weight $\lambda$ to $0$.
 The ablation results on UCF-HMDB, Jester, and Epic-Kitchens are shown in Tab.~\ref{tab.ablation}.
 As can be seen, removing $\mathcal{L}_{\text{cls}}$ significantly reduces the transfer performance in all the tasks.
 This is reasonable as $\mathcal{L}_{\text{cls}}$ is used to discover the discriminative features.
 Removing any of $\mathcal{L}_{\text{adv}}$, $\mathcal{L}_{\text{mi}}$, and $\mathcal{L}_{\text{ctc}}$ leads to an inferior result than the full \textit{TranSVAE} setup, and removing $\mathcal{L}_{\text{adv}}$ is the most influential.
 This is because $\mathcal{L}_{\text{adv}}$ is used to explicitly reduce the temporal domain gaps.
 All these results demonstrate that every proposed loss matters in our framework.

 We further conduct another ablation study by sequentially integrating $\mathcal{L}_{\text{cls}}$, $\mathcal{L}_{\text{adv}}$, $\mathcal{L}_{\text{mi}}$, and $\mathcal{L}_{\text{ctc}}$ into our sequential VAE structure using UCF-HMDB.
-We use this integration order based on the average positive improvement that a loss brings to \textit{TranSVAE} as shown in Tab. \ref{tab.ablation}.
+We use this integration order based on the average positive improvement that a loss brings to \textit{TranSVAE} as shown in Tab.~\ref{tab.ablation}.
 We also take advantage of t-SNE \cite{van2008visualizing} to visualize the features learned by these different variants.
 We plot two sets of t-SNE figures, one using the class-wise label and another using the domain label.
-Figs.~\ref{fig.tsne-ucf2hmdb} and ~\ref{fig-supp.tsne-ucf2hmdb} show the visualization and the quantitative results.
+Fig.~\ref{fig.tsne-ucf2hmdb} and Fig.~\ref{fig-supp.tsne-ucf2hmdb} show the visualization and the quantitative results.
 As can be seen from the t-SNE feature visualizations, adding a new component improves both the domain and semantic alignments, and the best alignment is achieved when all the components are considered.
 The quantitative results further show that the transfer performance gradually increases with the sequential integration of the four components, which again verifies the effectiveness of each component in \textit{TranSVAE}.
+More ablation study results can be found in the Appendix.